 The BCA performs some inspections remotely via the use of a software program (Zyte).
-This system was introduced for use from the 20th of February 2023
+This system will be introduced for use from the 20th of February 2023

-For building consents issued after the 7th of February 2023 the remote inspections will be recorded within the Building Consent (Form 5).
+For building consents issued after the 7th of February 2023 the remote inspections will be recorded within the "Required Items Letter" attached to the Building Consent (Form 5).
 For building consents issued before the 7th of February 2023 the suitability of a remote inspection will be determined at time the inspection is booked.
 We will advise whether a remote inspection is available for your specific inspection requested.